Local RUHS Scholarships

 RUHS Athletic Booster Club Scholarship - This scholarship was established by the class of 2011 to recognize any senior athlete who is planning to pursue post secondary education.
 This student is recognized by school officials, classmates and community members for their accomplishments.
 Download the RUHS Athletic Booster Club Scholarship application from the documents box to the left.

-RUHS Class of 2011 - This one-time, $300 scholarship was established by the class of 2011 to recognize a student who has persevered in his or her class work and in service to the community.
-Applicants should submit an unofficial transcript; one letter of recommendation from a school official addressing the student’s academic potential and commitment to school and community involvement, character, leadership and work ethic; one essay (500 words maximum) outlining the applicant’s school and community activities (i.e. extracurricular activities, honors, achievement(s), community service & awards) and value of community service.
-Student should describe the impact they have made & how the service they've rendered has benefited both them and the community.
-Essays will also be judged on uniqueness - what sets this application apart from others?
-All applications are due in the Student Services office by May 5.
-Only Seniors applying to go on to post secondary education may apply.
+RUHS Class of 2011 - This scholarship was established by the class of 2011 to recognize a student who has persevered in their class work and service to their community.
+The student is someone who is recognized by school officials, classmates, and community members for their accomplishments.
+This scholarship is worth $300 one time.
+Required Documents include: and Unofficial Transcript; one letter of recommendation from a school official addressing the student’s academic potential and commitment; school and community involvement; character, leadership and work ethic; and one 500 word essay outlining the applicant’s school and community activities (i.e. — extracurricular activities, honors, achievement(s), community service & awards).
+The essay should describe the value of the student's community service and how it has benefited him/her and the community.
+Essays will be judged on their uniqueness - what sets this application apart from others and how the student's experiences have contributed to his/her personal growth?
+All applications are due, May 4, 2018 to student services.
+Only seniors applying to go on to post secondary education may apply.

 Student Council Scholarship - Open to any student planning to attend a post-secondary institution.
 Please answer the following prompt: How has your participation in student life and extracurricular activities shaped the development of your character and personality?
-Essay must be returned to Student Services no later than May 5th.
-This year the Student Council will offer two scholarships of $250 and $500.
+Essay must be returned to Student Services no later than May 4th.

-The Eleanor Dickey Drysdale Scholarship - This scholarship seeks to recognize the best writer of the current graduating class.
-The scholarship was created in 1973 in appreciation of Eleanor Dickey Drysdale, who for many years was the assistant editor of the Herald of Randolph.
-She authored a weekly column called “Old Fogey’s Bench" which became the most popular feature of the newspaper.
+The Eleanor Dickey Drysdale Scholarship - This scholarship honors the best writer of English prose in the graduating class at Randolph Union High School.
+The scholarship was created in 1973 in appreciation of Eleanor Dickey Drysdale, who for many years was the assistant editor of the Herald of Randolph (then the White River Valley Herald).
+She authored a weekly column called “Old Fogey’s Bench” which became the most popular feature of the newspaper.
 The wife of Herald editor John Drysdale, she served on the high school board for nine years and was greatly responsible for the construction of both the junior high wing and the Randolph Technical Career Center.
-To be considered for this award, students must submit their writing to Dick Drysdale at the Herald.
-Submissions may be fiction or non-fiction essays, but poetry is not eligible.
+To be considered for this award, students must submit their writing to Dick Drysdale, Editor Emeritus of the Herald.
+Students need not write an essay specifically for the award; usually they submit something they’ve already written in high school.
+The submissions may be fiction or non-fiction essays, but poetry is not eligible.
 It is advisable to submit a set of more than one writing sample.
-All submissions for the scholarship are due in Student Services no later than May 5.
+All submissions for the scholarship are due in Student Services no later than May 4, 2018

 The William Craig Russell Memorial Scholarship - The William Craig Russell Memorial Scholarship is offered in loving memory and honor of Will Russell, born 5 weeks prematurely, who passed away at 26 days of age.
 One $500 scholarship will be awarded to a graduating senior who will be attending college to study in the field of nursing, pre-med or other field relating to child healthcare.
 Completed applications are due in the Student Services Office by May 5.
 To apply, students need to answer the following questions: 1 - Where do you plan to attend college and what do you in tend to major in?
 2 - What is your career plan?
 3 - How do you think that college and your career will better the health ofchildren or others?
 4 - Why are you choosing the medical field to study and participate in?
 5 - Financially, why do you feel that you need this award?
 6 - Describe yourself, i.e. school, work, community service, etc. 7 - How has a child most affected your life?
 8. What's more important, money or family?